tychen742/introcscs/source/16.appendix/hw-gradefiles.rst

    get the input from a file instead of the Console.
 The parameter syntax will be the same.

 #.
-For each file line you'll want to use the :ref:`Split`,
+For each file line you'll want to use the `Split`,
    and then the ``Trim``
    method from :ref:`more-string-methods` on each part to remove surrounding spaces.
 Then